-One of the very first questions that a new client asks during the onboarding process is, “Where is my money going?”
-When time quite literally means money, it’s a fair question.
-But, unfortunately, for many organizations, the answer isn’t always easy to find, which can result in customer churn.
+A new client’s first question during the onboarding process is, “Where is my money going?”
+Since time quite literally means money, it’s a fair question.
+But unfortunately, for many organizations, the answer isn’t always easy to find, which can result in customer churn and low levels of customer success.
 Here’s why.

-In a typical marketing model, your sales team wins a new customer, gives each other a high five for closing the deal.
+In a typical marketing model, your sales team wins a new customer and gives each other a high five for closing the deal.
 Then they pass the newly signed client to the customer success team for client onboarding.
 But who monitors the post-sale success?

 Customer retention is the ultimate goal for your customer success team.
 A successful onboarding process can make or break a client’s decision to continue with the company.
 Studies show that 44 percent of companies focus on customer acquisition while only 18 percent focus on retention.
 For this reason, many companies now treat their sales and customer success teams as one sales powerhouse.